pawelzell/type-aware-scheduler-k8s/README.md

 `./metrics-up.sh`

-To create a go executable of the scheduler, build its docker image execute:
+To create a go executable of the scheduler and build its docker image execute:

 `cd core-scheduler && ./build.sh`